Renault 14

-The Renault 14 is a compact car produced by the French manufacturer Renault between 1976 and 1983.
+The Renault 14 is a small family car produced by the French manufacturer Renault between 1976 and 1983.
 It was first shown in January 1976 with production beginning in June of that year.

 It was the first car to be produced in large volumes at the company's then new plant at Douai, although small pilot runs of the Renault 5 had preceded the 14's production in the factory.